otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 <hr />

 ### Activity ✏️
-Research & answer the following:
+On the provided piece of A4 paper, research & answer the following:
 1. Explain what members of the **OHA** do.
 2. Name 10 members of the **OHA**.
 Include a range of mobile operators, handset manufacturers & software companies.